engboris/transcendental-syntax/README.md

 interprets and executes objects called *constellations*, which are the programs of stellar resolution.

-Go to https://tsguide.refl.fr/ to learn more about how to write programs.
+Go to https://tsguide.refl.fr/ (guide currently in French only) to learn more about how to write programs.

 # Use